“In Search of Normal”

 All through my grade school years I didn’t think of myself as different or handicapped.
 As far as I knew my peers thought of me the same way.
 When I got older and moved on in school I started to feel I was different and knew people looked at me differently.
 I got quiet and stayed in my small group of friends and did not get involved in high school activities.
 I felt different and was self-conscious because of the stares and the whispers.
 My Drivers Ed teacher did not think that I should be able to drive a car with only one hand.
 I passed my test and have been driving since.
 Our paths crossed a few years ago and we talked about it.
 He could not believe he treated me that way.

 As my parents aged my Mom fought cancer three times and later developed dementia.
-Over the last few years there were many trials and my brother, sister and I helped my Dad take care of Mom at home.
-They always said they were a burden but I remembered how they were always there for me and I would always be there for them.
-My Mom passed in November, 2018.
-My Dad is in his 90’s and with our help, is still in the home he shared with my mother.
-I will always be there for him because he is my Dad and was always there for me.
+Over those last few years there were many trials, and my brother, sister and I helped my Dad take care of Mom at home.
+They always said they were a burden but I remembered how they were always there for me and I knew that I would always be there for them.
+Now they are both gone.
+I’m glad we had those years together.
+They were my parents and through it all, they were always there for me.

 Previous